hmrc/agent-authorisation-api/README.md

   "message": "VAT registration date must be in the correct format.
 Check the API documentation to find the correct format."
 }
 ```
-The following feature is currently not available but it is expected to be available in a future release.
 ```
 {
   "code": "CT_UTR_FORMAT_INVALID",